10 Reasons Why You Should Learn Your Scales To Play Classic Piano Songs

 The key signature at the beginning of the music will let you know which notes are to be played as sharps and which notes to be played as flats.
 Learning scales would help with understanding the key signature better and therefore help you to avoid hitting wrong notes.

 We’ve established that scales are everywhere in music.
-Another one to look out for in classical piano music are Intervals.
+Another one to look out for in classical piano music is Intervals.

-An Interval is the distance between one note to another.
+An Interval is a distance between one note to another.
 Below are the intervals from the C major scale.
 These are the 1st, 2nd, 3rd, 4th, 5th, 6th, 7th and an Octave.

 The most popular intervals are the 3rd, 5th and Octave, with octaves being popular in the bass clef.

 Here’s an excerpt from Schumann's Soldiers' March piano piece.
 Notice the 3rds, indicated by the arrows.
 Can you see any 5th's?
 Do you see any scales?

 Have a look at your classic piano songs and see if you can recognise 3rds, 5ths and Octaves.
 The more you see the interval, the quicker your hand will move into the correct position.

 Intervals are also good for ear training practice.
 By hearing the distance between each note this helps to learn how to play by ear.

 Take a listen to this excerpt from Ludwig Van Beethovens piano classic Moonlight Sonata played in three different keys.

 The first one was played in Dm.
 The second one was played in C#m and the third was played in F minor.